b0bh00d/Hg-Suite/README.md

 are not installed, Hg Suite quitely works without them.

-Additionally, there are a few environment variables that the suite will use to affect its behavior if found, otherwise less-desireable fallback options will be employed.
+Additionally, there are a few environment variables that the suite will use to affect its behavior, if found.
+Otherwise, less-desireable fallback options will be employed.

 Variable      | Purpose       | Fall-back